Nio launches first electric sedan model as Tesla delivers China-built SUV

 It is currently selling three SUV models built at a car factory in China’s eastern city of Hefei.

-Nio’s rival Xpeng Inc also said on social media on Thursday that it plans to roll out a new sedan model.
+On Thursday, Nio’s rival Xpeng Inc announced plans to roll out a new sedan model.
 It currently has a sedan and an SUV in its lineup.

-Reporting by Yilei Sun and Brenda Goh; Editing by Mike Harrison and Jan Harvey
+Reporting by Yilei Sun and Brenda Goh; Editing by Mike Harrison, Jan Harvey and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.